Omerr/research-guide/chapters/03 - Part 3 - Ensuring Product Impact/10-end-to-end.md

 Your manually-created "ideal output" might be technically infeasible or impossibly expensive to generate.
 You won't discover this until you try to build it.

 **Risk 2: Lack of real-world validation**
 Since you haven't completed an end-to-end process, you probably haven't run your solution on clients' actual data (assuming you can't access it during the manual phase).
-What works on carefully-chosen examples might fail on real codebases.
+Continuing our COBOL example from the previous chapter, what works on carefully-chosen examples might fail on real codebases.

 These two risks are why I advocate for **continuous end-to-end iterations**.